carpentries-incubator/hpc-intro/_episodes/16-parallel.md

 >
 {: .discussion}

-In general, achieving a better estimate of π requires a greater number of points.
+In general, achieving a better estimate of &#960; requires a greater number of points.
 Take a closer look at `inside_circle`: should we expect to get high accuracy on a single machine?